Back to Blog

 Focus on what you can bring to the party

-When most people enter negotiations or meetings they are so focused on what they want.
-The entire meeting is about what they want to get, they want a space to do X, or they want a shop to sell Y. I understand it, I have been there, you are so excited by your idea your single mindedly pursue what you want.
+When most people enter negotiations or meetings, they are so focused on what they want.
+The entire meeting is about what they want to get, they want a space to do X, or they want a shop to sell Y. I understand it, I have been there, you are so excited by your idea that you single- mindedly pursue what you want.

 The problem is this: does anyone else care what you want?